The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Bukchon Hanok Village

-No visit to Seoul is complete without exploring Bukchon Hanok Village.
+No visit to Seoul is complete without exploring Bukchon Hanok Village, a must in this guide for solo female travel to Seoul!
 Have you ever seen those stunning photos of Seoul with charming traditional houses and people dressed in beautiful hanboks?
 That’s Bukchon Hanok Village.

 This historic village is a glimpse into South Korea’s past, showcasing traditional Korean houses, or hanoks, from 600 years ago.
 Wandering through its many alleys feels like stepping back in time.
 One day, I hope to return to Seoul and stay in a traditional hanok myself!